filasofiya19/Sertifikat-Selama-Studi-Independen-di-Bangkit-Academy/README.md

 *	Belajar Analisis Data dengan Python

 ## Coursera
-* Google IT Automation with Python Professional Certificate* Crash Course on Python
+### Google IT Automation with Python Professional Certificate
+* Crash Course on Python
 *	Using Python to Interact with the Operating System
 *	Introduction to Git and GitHub

+### Google Data Analytics Professional Certificate
 *	Process Data from Dirty to Clean
 * Analyze Data to Answer Questions
 *	Share Data Through the Art of Visualization

 ### Mathematics for Machine Learning and Data Science
 * Linear Algebra for Machine Learning and Data Science
 * Calculus for Machine Learning and Data Science